top of page

 The noun 'disloyalty' traces its origins to the Old French word 'desloialté,' which emerged in the 12th century.
 In this context, 'des-' signifies a negation or reversal, while 'loialté' denotes loyalty or faithfulness.
 Old French, in turn, inherited this concept from the Latin word 'legalitas,' which referred to legality or lawfulness.
 When dissecting its etymology, 'disloyalty' essentially implies the state of being 'unlawful' or 'unfaithful' in one's allegiance, indicating a lack of reliability and trustworthiness towards someone or something.
 This term has preserved its essential meaning over time, capturing the notion of betrayal or unfaithfulness in various contexts.

-Quiz: Find the meaning of the noun disloyalty:
+Find the correct meaning of the noun disloyalty:

 Try Again!